DongSyHuy/DongSyHuy/README.md

 ### Hello, I am Dong Sy Huy (Huy Dong).

-I have a background in biotechnology and have worked in the manufacturing of in-vitro diagnostic medical devices.
+I have a background in biotechnology and have worked in manufacturing in-vitro diagnostic medical devices.
 Along with that, I am also interested in programming.

 During my studies and work experience, I have gained a deep understanding of the importance of data and how it can bring significant benefits in various industries such as manufacturing, business, and healthcare.